wanglab-cns/cns-ngs-clinical/README.md

 ## Description

-This repository provides a reproducible computational framework for the analysis of clinicogenomic features in central nervous system (CNS) tumours using harmonized clinical and next-generation sequencing (NGS) data.
+This repository provides a reproducible computational framework for investigating the clinicogenomic landscape of central nervous system (CNS) tumours using harmonized clinical and next-generation sequencing (NGS) data.

 The project supports integrative analyses of molecular alterations, clinical characteristics, and survival outcomes in a retrospective CNS tumour cohort from a Canadian quaternary care center.

+In addition to analyses of the overall cohort, patients are stratified into three clinically and molecularly relevant subgroups:

+- IDH-wildtype glioblastoma
+- IDH-mutant CNS tumours
+- IDH-wildtype non-glioblastoma CNS tumours

+This subgroup-based framework enables the identification of genomic and clinical associations that may be obscured in analyses of a heterogeneous CNS tumour cohort.

-Clinical and molecular datasets are organized within a `MultiAssayExperiment` object to enable standardized, reproducible, and modular downstream analyses across mutation profiling, clinical association testing, visualization, and survival modeling workflows.
+Clinical and molecular datasets are organized within a `MultiAssayExperiment` object to support standardized, reproducible, and modular downstream analyses.

 ---